zevv/zForth/README.md

 zForth consists of only two files: zforth.c and zforth.h.
 Add both to your project and call `zf_init()` and `zf_bootstrap()` during initialisation.
 Read forth statements from a file or terminal and pass the strings to `zf_eval()` to interpret, compile and run the code.
+Check the embedded documentation in `zforth.h` for details.

 A demo application for running zForth in linux is provided here, simply run `make` to build.